 3 Credits Students develop strategies for managing a classroom, investigate diverse classroom management and conflict resolution strategies, and design a classroom environment management action plan.
 This course is taken in the last fall semester prior to student teaching.
 Clinical experience required.
-Prerequisites: Formal admission to the education program

-EDU 337 - Fall Practicum
+EDU 337 - Practicum 1

 1-4 Credits This course is designed to prepare pre-service teachers for the full-time student teaching semester as well as their role as future classroom teachers.
 The course is divided into three parts: organization of curriculum, instruction, and assessment; an intensive clinical field experience, which deepens and strengthens the skills necessary to have a successful student teaching placement; reflection and analysis of teaching effectiveness.
 Clinical emphasis will be in math, classroom management, and diverse learners teaching methods.
-Prerequisites: Formal admission to the education program

-EDU 338 - Winter Practicum
+EDU 338 - Practicum 2